opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vbs_backup_policy_v2.md

   Either this field or `week_frequency` must be specified.

 * `week_frequency` - (Optional) Specifies on which days of each week backup jobs are executed.
-  The value can be one or more of the following: SUN, MON, TUE, WED, THU, FRI, SAT.
+  The value can be one or more of the following: "SUN", "MON", "TUE", "WED", "THU", "FRI", "SAT".
   Either this field or `frequency` must be specified.

 * `resources` - (Optional) Specifies one or more volumes associated with the backup policy.